catchpoint/terraform-provider-catchpoint/docs/resources/bgp_test.md

 Optional:

 - `alert_webhook_ids` (List of Number) Optional.
 Alert webhook ids for the webhook endpoints to associate with this alert setting.
-- `contact_groups` (List of String) List of contact groups to receive alert notifications.
+- `contact_groups` (List of String) Optional.
+List of contact groups to receive alert notifications.
 To ensure either recipient_email_ids or contact_groups is provided
 - `recipient_email_ids` (List of String) Optional.
 List of emails to alert.
 To ensure either recipient_email_ids or contact_groups is provided